common-voice/commonvoice-fr/DeepSpeech/CONTRIBUTING.md

  - `learning_rate` to define the learning rate of the network
  - `dropout` to define the dropout applied
  - `lm_alpha`, `lm_beta` to control language model alpha and beta parameters
+ - `amp` to enable or disable automatic mixed precision
+ - `duplicate_sentence_count` to control if Common Voice dataset might need to be regenerated with more duplicated allowed using Corpora Creator **USE WITH CAUTION**

+Language specific things needs to be under a language directory.
+Have a look at `fr/` for an example:
+ - `importers.sh`: script to run all the importers
+ - `metadata.sh`: script exporting variables to define model metadata used at export time
+ - `params.sh`: script exporting variables to define dataset-level parameters, e.g., Common Voice release filename, sha256 value, Lingua Libre language parameters, etc.
+ - `prepare_lm.sh`: prepare text content for producing external scorer.
+This should produce a `sources_lm.txt` file.

 Pay attention to automatic mixed precision: it will speed up the training process (by itself and because it allows to increase batch size).
 However,